 So how does the new tiering affect replacement rides when your ride breaks down?
 If you have a FASTPASS for a ride that breaks down, a notice will come up that tells you the ride that broke down and FASTPASS Update.
 You can then click to See Replacement FASTPASS Options for the rides you can use the pass on instead.

-If you acquire multiple Replacement FASTPASSes throughout the day, you can keep track of them in the Replacement FASTPASS Plan that appears among your other FASTPASSes.
+If you acquire multiple Replacement FASTPASSes throughout the day, you can keep track of them in the Replacement FASTPASS Plan.
+You can find it among your other FASTPASSes.
 At the bottom of the plan, you'll see "Experiences Remaining."
 That way, you can't miss any!

-If you get stuck on a ride breakdown, depending on the situation and how long you are stuck, you might get a special pass (or two!) added to your plan that allows you to skip the lines for many of the rides in the park, including rides without FASTPASS.
+If you get stuck on a ride breakdown, depending on the situation and how long you are stuck, you might get a special pass (or two!) added to your plan.
+It allows you to skip the lines for many of the rides in the park, including rides without FASTPASS.
 They are rare but especially frogtastic!
-There may be exceptions with the new system in place, so be sure to check to find out which rides are included if you are granted this most-coveted FASTPASS.
+There may be exceptions with the new system in place.
+Be sure to check to find out which rides are included if you are granted this most-coveted FASTPASS.
 (It looks like Peter Pan's Flight has been removed as a ride option.)